 The traffic load factor is defined as the ratio of the traffic load applications associated with rehabilitated pavement at the (n + k)th transition to the corresponding value associated with original pavement at the (k)th transition as depicted in Figure 1.
-Similarly, the pavement strength factor is defined as the ratio of the pavement strength associated with original pavement at the (k)th transition to the corresponding value associated with rehabilitated pavement at the (k)th transition.
-The strength factor used in Equation (7) can be less than one if the structural capacity associated with rehabilitated pavement is larger than the corresponding one associated with original pavement, which can contribute to improving the performance of rehabilitated pavement and weather conditions can affect pavement deterioration, but they are neglected in Equation (7) because they are expected to be similar for both original and rehabilitated pavements considering the same pavement structure.
+Similarly, the pavement strength factor is defined as the ratio of the pavement strength associated with original pavement at the (k)th transition to the corresponding value associated with rehabilitated pavement at the (n + k)th transition.
+The strength factor used in Equation (7) can be less than one if the structural capacity associated with rehabilitated pavement is larger than the corresponding one associated with original pavement, which can contribute to improving the performance of rehabilitated pavement or at least counterbalance the impact of increased traffic load applications.
+Also, environmental and weather conditions can affect pavement deterioration, but they are neglected in Equation (7) because they are expected to be similar for both original and rehabilitated pavements considering the same pavement structure.

-$$P(n+k){i,i+1} = P(k){i,i+1} \left(\frac{W(n+k)}{W(k)}\right)^A \left(\frac{S(k)}{S(n+k)}\right)^B \quad (k=1,2,\dots,n),$$ (7)
+$$P(n+k){i,i+1} = P(k){i,i+1} \left(\frac{W(n+k)}{W(k)}\right)^A \left(\frac{S(k)}{S(n+k)}\right)^B \quad (k=1,2,\ldots,n),$$ (7)

-Where, W(n + k) = 80 kN ESAL applications expected to travel the rehabilitated pavement during the (n + k)th transition, W(k) = 80 kN ESAL applications expected to travel the original pavement during the kth transition, S(n + k) = structural capacity associated with rehabilitated pavement at the (n + k)th transition, and S(k) = structural capacity associated with original pavement at the kth transition.
+Where, W(n + k) = 80 kN ESAL applications expected to travel the rehabilitated pavement during the (n + k)th transition, W(k) = 80 kN ESAL applications expected to travel the original pavement during the kth transition, S(n + k) =structural capacity associated with rehabilitated pavement at the (n + k)th transition, and S(k) =structural capacity associated with original pavement at the kth transition.